-THE RESTORATION AND TRANSFORMATION OF A "MUTT" ROD
+THE RESTORATION AND TRANSFORMATION OF A HOT ROD

 THERE IS A GREAT ARTICLE ABOUT THE RICH AUTOMOTIVE HERITAGE OF INDIANA POSTED HERE.